paayaw0/twitter_clone_api/tutorial.md

 We must configure a couple of the gems to get them to work properly.
-For Rspec, run the following command
+For RSspec, run the following command

 ```
   rails g rspec:install